Top 21 Best Twitch Streamers (2020)

 TimTheTatman initially started streaming in 2012 while playing Call of Duty: Black Ops 2 before moving on to Counter-Strike: Global Offensive, Overwatch, and then finally, Fortnite: Battle Royale, which is his main game today.

-In addition to live streaming, TimTheTatman also maintains a strong following on YouTube where he posts highlights of his streams that have been edited for maximum entertainment and comedic value.
+In addition to live streaming, TimTheTatman also maintains a strong following on YouTube, where he posts highlights of his streams edited for maximum entertainment and comedic value.

 7. Dakotaz – 3,865,046 followers